top of page

 Pont des Tuves: A Hidden Stone Bridge Between Seillans and the Siagne

 Tucked away between forest trails and the clear waters of the Siagne River, the Pont des Tuves is one of the most quietly remarkable landmarks in the eastern Var.
 Less monumental than famous Provençal sites, yet deeply atmospheric, this historic stone bridge offers something rarer: immersion.
-Surrounded by oak trees, limestone rocks and flowing water, it feels untouched — suspended between heritage and wilderness.
-Located just below the hilltop village of Seillans, it is one
+Surrounded by oak trees, limestone rocks and flowing water, it feels untouched, suspended between heritage and wilderness.
+Located just below the hilltop village of Seillans, it is one o

 Jennifer